-Live music is a vital part of the cultural fabric and identity of Sydney's inner west.
-It is a part of our creative expression, encourages social and economic benefits and generates opportunities for the local community to connect and celebrate.
-Council supports existing and new live music venues to nurture future growth of creative industries in the area.
+Live music is a vital part of the cultural fabric and identity of Sydney's Inner West.
+It is a part of our creative expression, encouraging social and economic benefits and generating opportunities for the local community to connect and celebrate.

 How are we supporting live music?

 Following the release of the City of Sydney's Live Music and Performance Action Plan (2014), Council undertook a range of actions to support local live music and night-time economies.
 Related cultural planning/ regulatory investigations have been incorporated.
 Key local initiatives include:

 - Participating in the Live Music Taskforce, including collaborating with the City of Sydney, Newcastle Council, Wollongong Council and City of Parramatta